aaronjamesyoung/ajy-digitalgarden/src/site/notes/sermons/2023-08-20 Full Bloom.md

 * Genesis doesn't just chronicle events - it tells us how to think about the world.
 * 37:4- Joseph's brothers hate him.
 This is thematic in Genesis, even back to Cain + Abel.
 * 37:26 Sounds like they weren't planning to follow Reuben's plan- They are still discussing killing Joseph.
 * From here to end of Genesis- Joseph has ascents & descents- literal and metaphorical.
-God was always with him.
+God was always with him.x
 * God was also with the brothers this whole time.
 He has brought about a change.
 At the end, Judah is willing to serve as a slave in Benjamin's place.
 * This is made possible by Joseph's forgiveness. [[Genesis 45\|Genesis 45]] 4-5 - "It was to save lives that God sent me here.